 So what are Jia Wei Xiao Yao Wan Benefits

 We have drawn on over 2000 years of TCM teaching to create Jia Wei Xiao Yao Wan.
 It is a blend of safe and natural herbs that have been brought together in one safe and easy to take tablet.
-This exceptional supplement provides a wide range of positive benefits to your health and wellbeing - it supports your body’s own ability to produce balanced levels of hormones, it aids restful sleep, soothes anxiety, mood swings and helps us to get in control of our emotions.
+This exceptional supplement provides a wide range of positive benefits to your health and wellbeing - it supports your body’s own ability to produce balanced levels of hormones, it aids restful sleep, soothes anxiety, mood swings and helps you to control of your emotions naturally.
 Jia Wei Xiao Yao is one of the most popular herbal formulas that we offer for good reason - your body will reap numerous jia wei xiao yao wan benefits if you add it to your daily routine.
 Read on for more information.

 How does Jia Wei Xiao Yao Wan work?

 According to TCM theories a wide range of health conditions stem from poor Liver health.
 Our Liver regulates the free movement of Qi (the vital energy that pulses through our body) and Blood as it courses through our veins.
 When we get stressed our Liver starts to overheat and malfunction causing a multitude of health problems including stress, headaches, poor sleep and hormonal problems.
 Jia Wei Xiao Tang works by stimulating the free flow of Qi, improving Blood flow and by moving stagnation and toxic excess heat from our Liver – enabling it to function at an optimum level.
 It also benefits the optimum function of a number of different Organs which we will come to later in this article.
-The combined impact of the various natural herbs results in greatly improved physical and emotional health, enhanced vitality and better energy levels.
+The combined impact of the various natural herbs results in greatly improved physical, enhanced vitality, better energy levels and better control of your emotions.

 Jia Wei Xiao Yao Wan